 In its native setting, this small tree can grow to be about 9’ feet tall.
-Even so, its growth is easily controlled and it makes an excellent container plant.
+Even so, its growth is easily controlled, making it an excellent container plant.

 The plant produces very attractive bell-shaped flowers that are approximately 2” inches across.
-Flowers bloom in shades of white, yellow, pink, rose and red.
-In this article, we share tips on repotting your Desert Rose.
+Flowers bloom in white, yellow, pink, rose, and red shades.

 Desert Rose Repotting Q & A